-1 Project name Advancements in early detection of Parkinson's (F-2302) Lead researcher Dr Eduardo de Pablo-Fernandez Star t and end date September 2024 to September 2027 Location Queen Mary, University of London Cost £299,237 Туре Type: Life Stage: Scientific discovery Currently there is no definitive method to diagnose Parkinson's, meaning that it is difficult to spot he condition early.
+4 Project name Advancements in early detection of Parkinson's (F-2302) Lead researcher Dr Eduardo de Pablo-Fernandez Start and end date September 2024 to September 2027 Location Queen Mary, University of London Cost £299,237

+Type: Life | Stage: Scientific discoveries

+Currently there is no definitive method to diagnose Parkinson's, meaning that it is difficult to spot the condition early.
 Pure autonomic failure, known as PAF, causes a drop in blood pressure when standing from a sitting position, which causes dizziness.
 It's been suggested that PAF may be an early sign of Parkinson's.